janymuong/janymuong/README.md

 > ### [`$ whoami`](./about-me.md)

-I am a Software Engineer, Cloud DevOps Engineer, and I do Machine Learning, Computer Science, and other things :)
+I am a Software Engineer, Cloud DevOps Engineer, and I do Machine Learning and other things :)

 <!--
 <br/> -->